causaest/onrbooks/rbooks-online-extras.md

 Solutions to exercises for the 1st edition of "R for Data Science".

+23. Exploratory Data Analysis with R, by Roger D. Peng: https://bookdown.org/rdpeng/exdata/

+A concise introduction to EDA with emphasis to graphics, and elements of clustering and dimensionality reduction.

+24. Introduction to Data Science: Data Wrangling and Visualization with R, by Rafael A. Irizarry: https://rafalab.dfci.harvard.edu/dsbook-part-1/

+Part 1 of Irizarry's Introduction to Data Science.
+What you'd expect from a data wrangling book, plus some bonus chapters about Linux/Bash and Git/GitHub.

+25. Introduction to Data Science: Statistics and Prediction Algorithms Through Case Studies, by Rafael A. Irizarry: https://rafalab.dfci.harvard.edu/dsbook-part-2/

+Part 2 of Irizarry's Introduction to Data Science.
+Basic stats, probability, inference, linear models, dimensionality reduction, and a nice last chapter about machine learning.

 ### Data Visualization and Graphics

 01. Interactive web-based data visualization with R, plotly, and shiny, by Carson Sievert: https://plotly-r.com/